How to Read an IGI Certificate — Full Report vs Card Certificate

 Carat weight measures diamond size, but brilliance depends more on proportions and cut quality.
 A well-cut 1.0ct diamond can appear larger and more brilliant than a poorly cut 1.2ct stone.

-What is an IGI Card Certificate?
+What is an IGI Card Certificate for lab grown diamond?

 The IGI card certificate is also an official document but contains significantly less detail.
 It typically includes: